 Having a people-first culture and design approach isn’t just for product design.
 I also believe that we have a very real responsibility to think about the human on the other side of our marketing communications and interactions as well.

-I guarantee that you receive too many emails, you have too much work on your plate, and you do not get enough time to spend doing the things you love with the people you love the most.
-I also guarantee you spend too much time in meetings and having inane conversations with salespeople that continuously say the same things every other salesperson says.
+I guarantee that you receive too many emails, have too much work on your plate and do not get enough time to spend doing the things you love with the people you love the most.
+I also guarantee you spend too much time in meetings and having inane conversations with salespeople who continuously say the same things every other salesperson says.

 We don’t tell overly complicated stories.
 We don’t design over-blown materials or experiences.
 And we don’t do “design” for the sake of design.
 Our most important job is effective and efficient communications, and we take it very seriously.